micropython/micropython/docs/esp32/quickref.rst

 attempts (0 means it won't retry, -1 will restore the default behaviour of trying to reconnect forever).

+``wlan.scan()`` accepts a boolean argument which defaults to `True` to run a scan for Access Points.
+By default, the scan is blocking and returns the results as a list.  ``wlan.scan(False)`` will run a non-blocking scan.
+When the non-blocking scan completes, the results are available by calling ``wlan.get_scan_results()``.
+If a scan is in progress, any other commands which change the state of the interface will cancel the scan.

 Delay and timing
 ----------------